 The contractor should have vast knowledge of all legal issues, permits, and building codes involved so the project stays straight and narrow.
 They will also be mindful of controlling cost and assessing risk throughout the pre-construction and construction process.

 Here are some of the items you can expect to cover during the pre-construction phase:

 Pre-construction's cost is a separate fee from the construction cost, as it comes before a bid for the actual construction is even in place.
-But as we mentioned above, the potential savings it can provide in addition to the peace of mind make pre-construction well worth it.
+But as we mentioned above, the potential savings it can provide and the peace of mind make pre-construction worth it.